 - If work is in a waterbody, consult with the Environmental Specialist to ensure stream hydrology and ecology are not affected.
-Use appropriate fish screen on pump inlets and observe water laws. - Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, checkwith supervisor.
-Determine if there are any "caution" areas.
+Use appropriate fish screen on pump inlets and observe water laws. - Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist.